 Naomi Cooper is a freelance musician based in Sydney, Australia.
 Naomi graduated from a Bachelor of Music with distinction and went on to be awarded First Class Honours for her research project, Two Hands, Many Voices: Learning to be a choral director.
 She has recently completed her doctoral thesis, Sing to me: learning to direct community choirs.
 Naomi is currently working as a choral conductor, performer, sessional academic, guitar teacher, musicianship teacher and workshop facilitator.

-In 2018, Naomi is travelling to the USA as Assistant Musical Director to Tony Backhouse on his 10th USA Gospel Tour.
+2019 saw Naomi travel to Estonia to perform at Laulupidu with national Estonian-Australian choir Kooskõlas.
+In 2018, Naomi travelled to the USA as Assistant Musical Director to Tony Backhouse on his 10th USA Gospel Tour.

 As a chorister, Naomi has performed extensively with Sydney Philharmonia's widely acclaimed youth choir VOX.
 She has performed in many concerts with the Sydney Symphony Orchestra including Beethoven's 9th Symphony, Howard Shore's The Lord of The Rings (The Fellowship of the Ring and The Two Towers), Edvard Grieg's Peer Gynt and Tchaikovsky's Queen of Spades.
 She also performed in a concert conducted by renowned choral composer and conductor, Eric Whitacre, as well as many other concerts presented by Sydney Philharmonia.
 Naomi toured with VOX to Canberra, Brisbane and the Sunshine Coast.